nem035/js-async-fun/README.md

 });
 ```

+Thunks produce **time-independent**
+wrappers around values.

+Thunks are the basis for Promises.

 Additionally, thunks can be
 lazy or active.

-A lazy thunk is a thunk that
+- A lazy thunk is a thunk that
 computes its value the first
 time it is called, then
 returns it on all subsequent
 calls.

-An active thunk is a thunk that
+- An active thunk is a thunk that
-pcomputes its value when created
+computes its value when created
 and then returns it on all
 subsequent calls.